Ministry of Justice & Department for Education linked dataset - England

 - Can education policy have unintended consequences for crime?

 This list is illustrative only and intended to demonstrate the research potential of the dataset.
-For research priorities, see the areas of research interest or ADR UK funding opportunity.
+For research priorities, see the areas of research interest (external website) or take a look at ADR UK funding opportunities

 Core documentation